ahshanur/Messi-s-club-career-goal/README.md

 Lionel Messi, an Argentine legend, has accomplished many things that very few can dream of.
 Messi scored his 700th goal on Feb 26, 2023.

-This is a tableau dashboard that will visualize his club career goal answering this questions:
+This is an interactive tableau dashboard that will visualize his club career goal answering this questions:

 1. How many goal Messi scored in each season?
 2. What are the clubs he scored against and how many goals?